 Commute Rates By Company

-Bottom line: your commute doesn’t have a big impact on what you pay for car insurance in Ohio.
+Your commute doesn’t have a significant impact on what you pay for car insurance in Ohio.

 |Company||10 Mile commute, 6000 miles annually||25-mile commute, 12,000 miles annualy|